holawala-taha/DigitsToWordConvertor/README.md

 # DigitsToWordConvertor
-An implementation to convert digits to words
+An implementation to convert digits to words written in Apex (Salesforce)